Dominant seventh sharp ninth chord: Spelling and notation

 There are two main ways to spell the chord, depending on the musical style, kind of musical notation (score or chord symbols), and personal taste.
 One consists of a dominant seventh chord with an added minor third placed one or more octaves over the major third (a minor tenth); the other, more common, consists of a dominant seventh chord with an added augmented ninth.
 The former can be written in popular chord symbol notation systems as 7♭10 and the latter as 7♯9.
-7b10 is unorthodox way to write but it is in use on some contexts.
+Writing it as 7♭10 is unorthodox but is done in some contexts.

 Sometimes, in a publication that includes both traditionally notated music and chord symbols, the music is notated with both a natural and a flattened third, while the chord symbol has the sharpened ninth.
 Other more uncommon notations and names include major/minor or 7 (add min 3).
 Kenn Stephenson says that in rock music the sharp ninth spelling is much more prevalent than the split third version.